swapnilmishra/layout_example/DETAILS.md

 * Content placeholder while data is loading (Empty state)
 * I have put my ideas and design thinking for how it should look for mobile viewports specially, which is a bit different than how it looks for bigger breakpoints [image](https://github.com/swapnilmishra/layout_example/blob/master/screenshots/mobile.png)
 * FAB button for mobile viewport.
-* Search projects by name, clear result.
+* Search projects by name, clear result by removing text of search input.
 * Sorting by views,likes,copies and clear sort.